gpkvt/modernie_selenium/README.md

 modernie_selenium
 =================

-Manage modern.ie VBox-VMs with Selenium-Support
+Manage modern.ie VirtualBox-Appliances with Selenium-Support

-This script allows to delete and create virtual Windows-Machines using Images from modern.ie for automating Browser-Testing with Selenium.
+This script allows to delete and create virtual Windows-Machines using Images from http://www.modern.ie for automating Browser-Testing with Selenium.

 As the modern.ie-Machines refuses to run more than 30-90 Days (at least for more than an hour) we remove the machines on a regular basis and recreate the original Appliance with all changes needed to run Selenium.